-- All Directorate staff and relevant other officers receive mandatory training to assess safeguarding risks.
-Staff and Managers have regular refresher training which is monitored by the Department Workforce Lead.
-Ongoing - Staff receive 1-1 supervision from their managers where safeguarding is discussed and practice support is available.
+- Staff receive 1-1 supervision from their managers where safeguarding is discussed and practice support is available.
 Ongoing support is provided through the Quality & Safeguarding Team Ongoing - Open safeguarding episodes are reviewed and reported weekly, managers in the teams have oversight and support from senior managers and the Principle Social Worker.
-Ongoing - RBC follows the local policies and procedures, as set out by West Berkshire Safeguarding Adults Board (SAB) who provide scrutiny Ongoing - All referrals received are screened, risks assessed and prioritised decisions made.
+Ongoing - RBC follows the local policies and procedures, as set out by West Berkshire Safeguarding Adults Board (SAB) who provide scrutiny Ongoing - All referrals received are screened, risks assessed and prioritisation decisions made.
 Additional resources have been brought into the team to manage the increased demand which is being monitored Ongoing - Health and Safety measures are in place across the Directorate of Adult Care & Health Services (DACHS).
 Ongoing